MOE Sexuality Education in Schools

-- Sexuality Education is taught through the formal curriculum.
-The subjects that incorporate topics on sexuality include:
+- The subjects that incorporate topics on sexuality include:

-- i.
-“The Teenage Years (2nd Edition)” (Lower Sec) Teaching & Learning resource package
+- “The Teenage Years (2nd Edition)” (Lower Sec) Teaching & Learning resource package

-At Regent Secondary School, the following lessons from the Growing Years Programme will be taught in 2018:
+At REGENT SECONDARY SCHOOL, the following lessons from the Growing Years Programme will be taught in 2020:

 - eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.

 - Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
 The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.